lsst/dp0-2_lsst_io/tutorials-examples/portal-4.rst

 	:alt: A screenshot of the color-magnitude heatmap in grayscale.

 3.4.
 Change the color palette by
-Clicking on the single gears icon again and in the drop-down menu next to “Color Scale” choose from a number of color options.
+clicking on the single gears icon again and in the drop-down menu next to “Color Scale” choose from a number of color options.
 Notice that the color bar at right has the name of the trace, “CMD”, and represents the number of objects per 2-dimensional bin.